cabp393/chilean-birds/species/atlantic-yellow-nosed-albatross.md

 ## REPRODUCTION

 Monogamous.
 Breeds on remote oceanic islands, occupying slopes or cliffs, usually in bare, rocky areas; sometimes with tall vegetation.
 They return to the colonies from mid-August.
 Laying from mid-September to early October; hatching from the end of November, but mainly in December.
 Solitary or in loose groups.
 Large, mud and grass nest lined with feathers.
-Egg single, whitish with fine brown spots at widest end; app. size: 95 x 63 mm..
+Egg single, whitish with fine brown spots at widest end; app. size: 95 x 63 mm.

 ## OBSERVATIONS